MrTuts/WesBos-React-and-GraphQL-Backend/readme.md

 - MongoDB is our database
 - Database is located in MongoDB Atlas cloud (which uses AWS3 I think)
 - We use MongoDB Compass mac app to connect to the database
+- (Probably) KeystoneJS is used to create the GraphQL API, viewing schemas, manipulating db data

 ## 01 - 09